jblindsay/whitebox-tools/readme.txt

 Version 0.13.0 (08-01-2019)
-- The release largely focusses on bug-fixes rather than adding new features.
+- The release largely focuses on bug-fixes rather than adding new features.
 The following tools were added to the project:
     MosaicWithFeathering
 - Support was added for GeoTIFF MODELTRANSFORMATIONTAG (Tag 33920).